David Dunn: Return to Blackburn Rovers

 At the start of the 2011–12 season, Dunn appeared in the club's first five matches of the season before suffering a hamstring injury and was substituted in the 34th-minute, in a 1–0 loss against Everton 27 August.
 He returned to the starting line–up against Fulham on 11 September but was substituted in the 52nd-minute after suffering a calf injury, in a 1–1 draw, resulting in him being sidelined for a month.
 While sidelined, Dunn defended Rovers manager Steve Kean from criticism.
 On 29 October, Dunn returned to the first-team, coming on as a 70th-minute substitute, in a 3–3 draw against Norwich City.
-Three weeks later on 19 November, however, Dunn was sent–off for a second bookable offence, in a 3–3 draw against Wigan Athletic.
+Three weeks later on 19 November, Dunn was sent off for a second bookable offence, in a 3–3 draw against Wigan Athletic.
 After serving a one match suspension, he returned to the starting line–up, in a 2–0 loss against Cardiff City on 29 November 2011.
 On 14 January 2012, Dunn scored his first goal of the season, as well as, setting up the club's first goal of the game, in a 3–1 win against Fulham.
-Thirteen days later it was announced that he signed a contract extension with Blackburn Rovers, keeping him at the club until 2013.
+13 days later it was announced that he signed a contract extension with Blackburn Rovers, keeping him at the club until 2013.
 Two months later on 3 March, Dunn scored his second goal of the season, in a 1–1 draw against Aston Villa.
 Despite being sidelined on four more occasions later in the 2011–12 season, Dunn found himself in and out of the starting line–up, playing in the midfield position.
 At the end of the 2011–12 season, Dunn made 28 appearances and scored two times in all competitions, as they suffered relegation for the third time in his career as Rovers finished in 19th-place in the Premier League.